thealing/DTC/README.md

 - **Flexibility**: Template arguments can be anything: a type, a number, or even a method/field name.
 - **Expressiveness**: Recursive templates and specializations reach C++ level generality while staying fully explicit.
 - **Ergonomics**: Friendly error messages help to find syntax errors easily.
-- **Scalability**: Unambiguous template semantics allow fast compilation of a large system of generic constructs.
+- **Scalability**: Unambiguous template semantics allow fast compilation of templated code.
 - **Debuggability**: Both the original **DTL** and the generated C code can be inspected in a C-compatible debugger.
 - **Compatibility**: Any conformant C code can be used from **DTL**, without modifications.